 How Intelligent Are Horses?
+You Might be Surprised!

 Horse lovers have long believed that their trusty steeds are the smartest animals in the world, but sceptics would be doubtful.
 After all, if they’re so clever, why do they keep on spooking at the same tree every day for a year?

-While we most often compare them to dogs when asking the question ‘are horses intelligent?’ this is, in fact, not a fair comparison.
+While we most often compare them to dogs when asking the question ‘are horses intelligent?’
+This is, in fact, not a fair comparison.
 Dogs and cats are animals who have evolved to be predators and hunters.
 Horses are prey animals who have an ingrained flight response and will react to situations differently to a dog.

 So those stories of horses being over cuddly when their owners are upset or refusing to come over to you when you’re grumpy aren’t just coincidence, after all.
 Even more amazing was that in this study, researchers found that horses could even perceive emotions just by looking at a photograph.

 On top of that, it is evident that horses can definitely learn and make associations.
 Some research took it even further and found that horses can even ‘talk’ to us.
 By learning to touch their muzzles to a sign for ‘rug’ and for ‘no rug’ 23 horses were taught to request whether or not they wore rugs.

 For example, you can teach the ‘canter’ command on the lunge or use a ‘brrr’ to go down a gait.
 Even if you then don’t lunge the horse for a few months, it will probably still remember the correct response to your command when you try again – and retention of knowledge is one of the measures of intelligence.

 And it turns out that your horse being pleased to see you isn’t just because of the carrot you always bring…though it probably helps.
 A recent study suggests that horses can indeed match voices to faces when presented with humans they know.
 In other words, your horse can tell you apart from other humans not just by your voice, but your face too.